RobertStefanP/py_public_repo/bank_account/README.md

-# Bank Account Manager (Python Mini-Project)
+# Bank Account Manager (Python CLI Project)

 This is a beginner-level Python project that simulates a simple bank system.
 Users can create accounts, deposit/withdraw money, check balances, and modify interest rates.

----

 ## Features